haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/solr/solr-magento.md

 	<li>Make sure that <a href="{{ page.baseurl }}/config-guide/solr/solr-overview.html#prereq-secy">UNIX firewall and SELinux</a> are both disabled, or set up rules to enable Solr and Magento to communicate with each other.</li>
 	<li>Verify the value of the <strong>Solr Server Hostname</strong> field.
 Make sure the server is available.
 You can try the server's IP address instead.</li>
 	<li>Use the command <code>netstat -an | grep <em>listen-port</em></code> command to verify that the port specified in the <strong>Solr Server Port</strong> field is not being used by another process.<br />
-	For example, to see if Solr is running on its default port, use the following command:
+	例如， to see if Solr is running on its default port, use the following command:
 	<pre>netstat -an | grep 8983</pre>
 	If Solr is running on port 8983, it displays similar to the following:
 	<pre>tcp        0      0 :::8983            :::*          LISTEN</pre></li>